 Everyone’s posting selfies nowadays, taking photos everywhere with their smartphones and then posting them online.
 Since I illustrate articles with my images, I prefer an actual camera.
 Either a DSLR (digital single-lens reflex) camera, or what I call a “pocket camera”, or video—or all three.

 CB and/or 2-meter Radio

 Just like longtime married folks, communication always enhances the trip.
 CBs are great but are rapidly being replaced due to their restricted range by 2- and/or 10-meter ham radios.
-Rugged Radios RH5R dual band handheld radio (PN 1662260001)—pictured—can be secured to your dash or roll cage, powered by the lighter, and be equipped with an extended antenna and combination wired speaker/mic.
-We verified a direct line-of-sight range of five miles plus with a pair of these, and they can be programmed to contact several repeater units around the country so that you can actually call any phone in the world while you’re traveling (if you have the proper frequencies).
+These handheld radios can be secured to your dash or roll cage, powered by the lighter, and be equipped with an extended antenna and combination wired speaker/mic.
 You’d be smart to put this on your list of off-road tools.

 A poor man’s winch, a come-along can get you out if you’re strong enough to operate it.
 You’ll also need additional straps to extend the come-along’s range and reach.
 If you opt for a come-along instead of a winch, do not buy a cheap one.
 It’ll only bend or break and not be able to pull your vehicle out.
 Verify its weight rating.
 Get the right one and you’ve got yourself one of the most useful off-road tools we can think of.

 Duct tape has been around for about 40 years now.
 Racers call it 200-mile-an-hour tape but the rest of us just call it duct tape.
 Its uses are myriad.
 And you can now find it in different colors.
 Just don’t trust it on electrical wires because its insulating properties are not completely the best.